-I the Student, agree to:

-To have a sincere commitment to the highest quality education possible for myself and other students, thereby making every effort to create a sat

-All Blue Cliff Students must agree to sign and abide by the following Code of Ethics.
-By signing the enrollment agreement, student agrees to this.

-To have a sincere commitment to the highest quality education possible for myself and other students, thereby making every effort to create a safe, comfortable and supportive environment in and outside the classroom.
-To abide by all school policies &procedures published with catalog.
-To abide by local, state & federal laws & regulations and by the Professional Code of Ethics of the member association of ABMP.

-Conduct personal business, and school activities with honesty and integrity, and project a professional image in all aspects of my practice.
-To refrain from false statements, lies, theft & other dishonest acts.

-Practice only the skills that I am taught, not venture into techniques which are beyond my educational level, refrain from diagnosing conditions and/or prescribing medical treatments, and represent my level of education, certifications and professional affiliations correctly and honestly.
-To refrain from practicing massage therapy or skin care without proper intake and liability disclaimers forms signed by clients.
-And to always conduct a complete assessment of contraindications prior to touching any student or client.

-Strive for personal excellence through regular self assessment of personal strengths, limitations, and effectiveness through maintaining regular attendance in the classroom, keeping commitments and appointments, receiving tutoring and counseling when necessary, and through giving and receiving constructive feedback.

-Have a sincere commitment to provide the highest quality care to practice clients and fellow students and treat my practice clients with the utmost respect and be conscious of their emotional and physical well being.

-Work to eliminate prejudices in the profession and the classroom and acknowledge the inherent worth and individuality of each person, and therefore not discriminate unjustly against practice clients, fellow students, faculty, staff or any other persons.

-Respect the integrity of each person and the professional distance required for the learning process and, therefore, refrain from engaging in any sexual conduct or sexual activities involving fellow students, practice clients or school personnel.
-Also, to avoid the appearance of the above.
-To refrain from "dating" or trying to date school officials.

-Acknowledge the confidential nature of relationships between students and practice clients and respect each person's right to privacy.
-Respect all ethical health care practitioners and conduct all aspects of my business honestly, fairly, professionally and ethically.
-Students are responsible and required to keep medical information of other students and clients confidential.

-To respect and help protect school property and keep the classrooms clean and in good order.
-Agrees not to bring food or drink other than water into areas other than the designated break areas.
-In addition, students agree to refrain from taking the school's clinic clients or seeing the schools clinic clients outside of the schools official clinic.
-To unethically take any of the schools clinic clients is considered unethical and is a reason for dismissal.
-To refrain from copyright violations and to help protect privacy & security issues on campus including computer security

-To refrain from gossip, stirring up trouble, exhibiting a negative attitude towards the students, staff or the school.
-Student agrees to maintain a respectful attitude and tone when interacting with students and school staff & customers.
-Students are to refrain from frequently complaining.
-The school takes this code/rule seriously and may dismiss students who are believed or perceived to break this rule.
-To abide by the ABMP code of ethics.

-To protect the schools computer software from ı illegal copying or copyright violatio ns.
-To be respectful and attentive in class and to o come to class prepared and on-time.
-To pay school obligations on time and not req uest or obtain school transcripts until school has been paid i in full for tuition & services.
-I have thoroughly read and agree to abide by this code and the school policies and all policies and terms v with in this policy & procedures and school catalog herein dated Note: This Form should be signed wh nen the student is signin ng the enrollment agreement or soon after.
-Print Client Name OR Student Customer Date
+All Blue Cliff Stu ıdents must agree to sig gn and abide by the following Code of Ethics.
+B signing the enrollment agreement, student agrees to this.
+Ithe Stude ent , agree to: and supportive e environment in and out other students, thereby making every effort to create a safe, comfortable icies &procedures published with catalog.
+To abide by local, state & ciation of ABMP. - al business, and school lies, theft & other dish ect a professional image in all aspects of my practice.
+To refrain from prescribing med practicing massa lical treatments, and r epresent my level of education, certifications e without proper intake and liability disclaimers ond my educational level, refrain from diagnosing conditions and/or and professional affiliations correctly and honestly.
+To refrain from forms signed by clients.
+And to always conduct a complete assessment mitations, and effectiveness through maintaining regular attendance in eling when necessary, and through giving and receiving constructive commitment to provide their emotional and phy ellow students and treat my practice clients with the utmost respect and ofession and the classroom and acknowledge to lients, fellow students, faculty, staff or any other he inherent worth and individuality of each person, and therefore not persons. ies involving fellow sti ing process and, therefore, refrain from engaging in any sexual conduct so, to avoid the appearance of the above.
+To refrain from "dating" or health care pract ctitioners and conduct of lients and respect each person's right to privacy.
+Respect all ethical ssionally and ethically.
+Students are responsible and required to keep other than the de of the schools o f esignated break areas. fficial clinic.
+To uneth In addition, students agree to refrain from takin d order.
+Agrees not to bring food or drink other than water into areas ag the school's clinic clients or seeing the schools clinic clients outside considered unethical and is a reason for dismissal.
+To refrain from computer security attitude and tone e when interacting wit students, staff or the school.
+Student agrees to maintain a respectfuents are to refrain from frequently complaining.
+The school takes this is rule.
+To abide by the ABMP code of ethics. re from illegal copying or copyright violations. and to come to class prepared and on-time.
+To pay school ob bligations on time and i not request or obtain school transcripts until sch nool has been paid in full for tuition & services. policies and terms with in this policy & procedures and school catalogent is signing the enrollment agreement or soon after.)
+Print Client Nan me OR Student Custom er Client/Customer Signature